South African emergency power tender challenged in court

 In an affidavit, DNG Power's Aldworth Mbalati alleged the tender's outcome was influenced by corruption and that some of the preferred bidders had been unlawfully granted exemptions.

-Backed by environmental activists opposed to Karpowership's projects for reasons that include possible marine pollution, they say, the Democratic Alliance has demanded a parliamentary investigation, but so far without success.
+Backed by environmental activists opposed to Karpowership's projects for reasons that include possible marine pollution, the Democratic Alliance has demanded a parliamentary investigation, but so far without success.

 The government said in March the eight projects selected as preferred bidders would inject 45 billion rand ($3.1 billion) of investment into the economy and that the first power would flow from August 2022.
 The projects are due to supply power over 20 years.